Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric properties of Gaussian wavepacket dynamics

-where the first term is the classical kinetic energy of the center of the Gaussian and the second term reflects the finite width of the wavepacket; $\operatorname{Cov}(\hat{p})$ is the momentum covariance matrix~(\ref{eq:Cov_p}).
+where the first term is the classical kinetic energy at the wavepacket's center and the second term reflects the finite width of the wavepacket; $\operatorname{Cov}(\hat{p})$ is the momentum covariance matrix~(\ref{eq:Cov_p}).
 In the third step of the derivation, we used Eq.~(\ref{eq:exp_p_pT}) from Appendix~\ref{sec:covariances}.
-In general, the expected value $\langle\hat{V}\rangle$ of the potential energy in Eq.~(\ref{eq:exp_H}) cannot be simplified.